lizhiyidaniel/quantitative_finance_learning/options_basics.md

 - futures
 - anything

+contract multiplier

 # Option strike & expiry

+`Strike/Exercise price`: price at which the underlying will be delivered should the holder of an option choose to exercise his right to buy/sell.

+`expiration date/expiry`: date on which the owner of an option must make final decision to buy, in case of a call, or sell in case of put.

 # Option premium

+premium = intrinsic value + time value

+time value: price uncertainty

 # European vs. American options

+`option settlement`

+exchange traded option:

+- physical underlying
+- futures position
+- cash settlement

+exercise style:

+- European contract: can only be exercised at Expiration

+- American contract: can be exercised anytime between now and expiration date

 # Option payoff diagrams